Crabs!

 This is made of stage blood, but it didn't dry, so we later used paint

-Some props tell you about their character.
-The character for this prop is insecure.
+Some props tell you about their characters.
+This one is played as very insecure.

 Snow being kept cool over the hour that actors go onstage.